6 Best Hiking Sandals in 2024

 What makes it the best?

-There is more to this classic, colorful sandal than meets the eye.
+There is more to this classic, colourful sandal than meets the eye.
 Not only does it have excellent arch support, but the cushioning in this grippy sandal is a cut above the rest.
 There can only be one best overall hiking sandal, and it’s the Teva Hurricane XLT2.

 The arch support in this sandal is a welcome change from the featureless footbeds of most other sandals.
 The contours and raised arch support our feet and keep our feet secure in the sandal, even while hiking on uneven paths and inclines.
 It gets a thumbs up from us, especially for hikers with flat feet or overpronators.